piratefsh/piratefsh.github.io/_posts/2020-08-07-koch-tesselation-uncommon-fractal-implementations.markdown

 ## Finished result

-Here are some massive SVGs for your enjoyment
+Here are some massive SVGs for your enjoyment:

 <div class="media">
   <div class="flex">